 Reader story of the week comes from Pretender, "Nerds And Ladyboys Are A Natural Fit For Each Other".

-Thailand embarks on mass surveillance of social media as Somchai is insistent that online you play by his rules.
+Thailand embarks on mass surveillance of social media as Somchai is insistent that online you play by

 A Brit dies in Thailand after drinking a massive amount of alcohol.